- What is IBackup?

 Changing your account password during backup is not recommended as this will result in transfer errors.
 If you change your password, ensure that you logout from the application and log in with the new password and then reschedule your backups.

 Yes, IBackup works with virtual machines.
 For this, install the application on virtual machines and perform the backup as usual.

-The Continuous Data Protection (CDP) feature automatically recognizes the changes made to the files/folders (up to 500 MB in size) in the backup set and backs them up in real-time.
+The Continuous Data Protection (CDP) feature automatically recognizes the changes made to the files (up to 500 MB in size) in the default backup set and backs them up in real-time.

-The temporary files and system files are excluded from the operation.
+The temporary files, system files and mapped drives are excluded from the operation.
 CDP is not a replacement for the traditional schedule backup feature but works along with the scheduled backup to provide timely protection for your data.

-Yes, if you wish to customize the frequency of backups, go to the Continuous Data Protection feature, located in the Preferences screen.
+Yes, if you wish to customize the frequency of backups, go to the Continuous Data Protection feature, located in the Settings tab.
 Set any duration as preferred (Real-time, 10 minutes, 30 minutes or 60 minutes).

 Continues Data Protection has the following advantages:

 - It prevents loss of data as the modified contents of the files are backed up automatically in real-time.